JStoresund/notes-V25/finans/_finans.md

 ### **1. Course Overview**

-- Introduces **finance** as a scientific discipline and a practical tool for financial decision-making.
+- Introduces **finance** as a scientific discipline and a practical tool for financial decision- making.
 - Assumes **no prior knowledge** of finance but builds on students' **quantitative skills**.
 - Covers:
   - **Time value of money**